Developing the Educators of Tomorrow

 Want to educate, inspire and empower future generations?

 A great teacher transforms your way of thinking and looking at the world.
 A great teacher stays with you for life.
-And at the College of Education at Mississippi State University, we prepare you for your own rewarding, successful career in the world of education.
+At the College of Education at Mississippi State University, we prepare you for your own rewarding, successful career in the world of education.

-We don’t just create tomorrow’s teachers: counselors, administrators and other professionals are critical to running an efficient educational institution.
-That’s why the College of Education’s portfolio of programs caters to students with diverse life goals, all taught by passionate faculty-members.
+We don't just create tomorrow's teachers.
+We also develop the counselors, administrators and other professionals that are critical to running an efficient educational institution.
+That's why the College of Education's portfolio of programs caters to students with diverse life goals, all taught by passionate faculty members.

 Departments and Units

 Counseling, Educational Psychology & Foundations

 The Mississippi State University College of Education’s Counseling, Educational Psychology and Foundations department offers an outstanding portfolio of programs for both undergraduates and graduates.

 Undergraduates can study for a Bachelor of Science in Educational Psychology, leading students to work within an educational environment in a non-teacher role.
 This does not qualify students to teach but to serve an invaluable purpose in helping people from diverse backgrounds.

 For graduates, master’s degree programs include Counseling and Educational Psychology.
 Counseling program options include Clinical Mental Health Counseling, School Counseling, Student Affairs and Rehabilitation Counseling.